 Lastly, take it a step further as you specify each expense as either “fixed” or “variable.” ✅

-Fixed expenses are usually the same every month (like rent and utilities) while variable expenses can change from month to month (like dining out or buying home decor).
-Specifically labeling each expense helps you know how much cash to set aside. 🏷️
+Fixed expenses are usually the same every month (like rent and utilities), while variable expenses can change from month to month (like dining out or buying home decor).
+Labeling each expense helps you know how much cash to set aside. 🏷️

 TIP: Don’t know where to start?
 Check at least three months’ worth of receipts or transaction histories from credit card statements or similar documents for reference.

 Reach out to financial aid offices or college websites for accurate and detailed information on tuition costs.

 All that learning and studying can take a toll, so next on the agenda is securing an affordable and comfortable place to stay — which is likely to be your second greatest expense. 😴

 Whether on- or off-campus, factor in utilities like electricity, gas, and internet in your overall budget. 🏠

 College Textbooks and Supplies 📁

 The price tag of college textbooks may take you by surprise because it can cost around $1,420 per year! 😲 Plus, squeezing these in your growing expenses is non-negotiable.